'I'd rather come second,' says le Clos after Proud DQ

-Gold Coast (Australia) (AFP) - South Africa's Chad le Clos said Thursday he'd rather come second to Ben Proud than lose him from the Commonwealth Games final after the 50m butterfly champion was disqualified for a false start.
+Gold Coast, Australia, April 5, 2018 (AFP) - - South Africa's Chad le Clos said Thursday he would rather come second in the Commonwealth Games 50m butterfly after gold medal favourite Ben Proud was disqualified for a false start.

-Proud dominated le Clos in their heat and clocked what would have been a Games-record 22:84 seconds, but the Englishman was adjudged to have moved early on the blocks.
+Proud dominated le Clos in their heat and clocked what would have been a Games record 22:84 seconds, but England's defending champion was adjudged to have moved early on the blocks.

 It left le Clos as the fastest swimmer in the morning's prelims in Gold Coast with a time of 23.53.
 But the four-time world champion insisted he would prefer to line up against Proud than go for gold without him.